Spotify Grid

 Final Thoughts

-After completing my Lifetime Spotify Wrapped project, I wanted to display my results, just as many do with their Spotify Wrapped every year.
-That is when I thought about this project.
-These grids are a great addition for any music enthusiast to show off their taste in music.
+After completing my Lifetime Spotify Wrapped project, I wanted to display the results in a single visual.
+These grids are a great way for any music enthusiast to show off their listening history.

 2023 Spotify Album Grid